Summary

 To better understand public sentiment, we surveyed Americans nationwide on how they view AI’s role across different corners of healthcare.

-Patients See AI as a Tool for Better Access and Smarter Care
+Statistics Show Patients See AI in Healthcare as a Helpful Tool

 Americans are leaning into the AI revolution in healthcare, with 82% expressing excitement about how artificial intelligence could reshape medicine.
 Another 77% believe AI could significantly enhance the patient experience—a notable shift from Pew Research’s 2022 findings, which showed widespread skepticism toward healthcare AI.